tosinmartins/PASTE-FINANACIALS/README.md

   *  Provide insights into sales trends across different regions and product categories.
   *  Evaluate the impact of discount bands on revenue and profitability.
   *  Identify  total sales, profit, total discount, cost of goods sold, gross sales and total unit sold.
-  *  Support strategic decision-making for pricing, discount strategies, and sales optimization.
+  *  Support strategic decision-making for pricing, discount strategies, and sales optimization

+  ## Scope